McMaster-University-Library/Digital-Archive-Tools/georeferencing-tools/readme.md

   - column2 = vertical location of point in the image, measured in units of inches from the origin (comparable to PixelY in QGIS format).
 PixelY increases toward the top of the image (i.e. all y values are >=0)
   - column3 = horizontal location of point in a pre-defined Coordinate Reference System (e.g. Longitude, Easting).
 Comparable to MapX in QGIS format
   - column4 = vertical location of point in a pre-defined Coordinate Reference System (e.g. Latitude, Northing).
 Comparable to MapY in QGIS format

+### Default GDAL format convention
+- Origin is located at the bottom-left of the image.
+  - pixelX = horizontal location of point in the image, measured in units of pixels from the origin.
+PixelX increases to the right of the image
+  - pixelY = vertical location of point in the image, measured in units of pixels from the origin.
+PixelY increases toward the bottom of the image (i.e. all y values are >=0)
+  - mapX = horizontal location of point in a pre-defined Coordinate Reference System (e.g. Longitude, Easting)
+  - mapY = vertical location of point in a pre-defined Coordinate Reference System (e.g. Latitude, Northing)
+- i.e. format is the same as QGIS, except that columns are structured in a different order and sign on PixelY is reversed.

 ### Converting from QGIS to ArcGIS format
 Required information / materials: